addyosmani/essential-js-design-patterns/README.md

 #### Introduction

 This is the new repo for a creative-commons book I've written called 'Essential JavaScript Design Patterns For Beginners'.
 Design patterns are reusable solutions to commonly occurring problems in software development and are a very useful tool to have at your disposal.
-To read the latest version online at any time see: http://addyosmani.com/resources/essentialjsdesignpatterns/book/
+You can read the latest version [online](http://addyosmani.com/resources/essentialjsdesignpatterns/book/ "Read Online") at any time.

 #### Why is this needed?